-The Dream had always been France, in particular Burgundy, Pumpjack’s mecca.
+The Dream had always been France.
+In particular Burgundy, Pumpjack’s Mecca.
 We were always looking in that direction, but just couldn’t figure out how to get there.
 Our French was almost non-existent, yet was needed to truly work in France.

-It didn’t matter that no job was lined up, that we knew no one, that we would literally start from a blank piece of paper.
+It didn’t matter that no job was lined up, that we knew no one.
+We would literally start from a blank piece of paper.
 It just seemed too good an opportunity to pass up.
-It would, at the least, put us in the right area to get the lay of the vineyard land, meet people and improve our French.
+At the very least, it would put us in the right area to get the lay of the vineyard land, meet people and improve our French.